Survey Response Rates: A Complete Guide to NPS and Post-Interaction Feedback

 Average Response Rates for NPS Surveys by Channel

-Net Promoter Score (NPS) surveys measure customer loyalty by asking: "How likely are you to recommend our product/service to a friend or colleague?" on a scale of 0-10.
+Net Promoter Score (NPS) surveys measure customer loyalty by asking: “How likely are you to recommend our product/service to a friend or colleague?” on a scale of 0-10.
 The effectiveness of these surveys largely depends on generating adequate response rates for representative data.
+Response rates can vary depending on the survey channel, audience, and timing, which means that tailoring your approach is essential for accurate insights.

 Email-Based NPS Survey Response Rates